 Commonwealth redress scheme for survivors of institutional child sexual abuse

-The Australian Government has committed $33.4 million in the 2017-18 Budget to establish a Commonwealth Redress Scheme for survivors of institutional child sexual abuse.
+The Australian Government committed $33.4 million in the 2017–18 Budget to establish a Commonwealth Redress Scheme for survivors of institutional child sexual abuse (the Scheme).

 Subject to the passage of legislation, the Scheme will commence in early 2018 and will be available for survivors of child sexual abuse in Commonwealth institutional settings.
 This includes situations where the Commonwealth employed minors, delivered activities for children, delivered state functions in the Australian Capital Territory and the Northern Territory before self-government, held children in detention or was a guardian.

-The establishment of the Scheme is an acknowledgement by the Government that child sexual abuse suffered by children in Commonwealth institutional settings was wrong and should not have happened.
+The establishment of the Scheme is an acknowledgement by the Government that sexual abuse suffered by children in institutional settings was wrong and should not have happened.

-The Government is demonstrating leadership in encouraging states, territories and non-government institutions to take responsibility for providing redress to their survivors and has invited them to opt-in to the Scheme.
-In addition, if states refer sufficient powers, churches, charities and other community based institutions will be able to opt-in to the Scheme.
+The Government is encouraging states, territories and non-government institutions to take responsibility for providing redress to their survivors and has invited them to opt-in to the Scheme.

-The Scheme will provide eligible survivors with redress in the form of a monetary payment of up to $150,000, the opportunity to receive support through trauma-informed and culturally appropriate counselling to assist them in the redress process, and to address impacts of their experience.
+The Scheme will provide eligible survivors with redress in the form of a monetary payment of up to $150,000, and the opportunity to access counselling and psychological services to address impacts of their experience.

-An Independent Advisory Council was formed in December 2016, and is advising the Government on the design and roll-out of the Scheme.
-The Council brings together people with expertise from a range of backgrounds, including survivors and their supporters, as well as experts on legal, psychological and redress issues.
+An Independent Advisory Council was formed in December 2016 to advise Government on the design and operation of the Scheme.
+The Independent Advisory Council brought together people with expertise from a range of directly relevant backgrounds, including survivors and their supporters, as well as experts on legal, psychological and redress issues.

-From March 2018, a dedicated telephone helpline and website will be available to provide information about the Scheme and connect survivors and/or their families with support services.
+A dedicated telephone helpline and website will be available from March 2018 to provide survivors with information about the Scheme, and connect survivors and/or their families with support services.

-From 1 July 2018, survivors of child sexual abuse in Commonwealth institutions will be able to lodge applications for redress.
-Applicants will have access to community-based support services to assist them through the application process.
-Applications for redress will be assessed by an independent expert panel against a range of factors and criteria.
+Survivors will be able to lodge applications for redress from 1 July 2018.
+Survivors will have access to community-based support services, including legal support, to assist them with the application process.
+Applications for redress will be assessed by independent decision makers against a range of factors and criteria.

-The Department of Social Services continues to fund Royal Commission support services in every state and territory, including counselling, support and case management for individuals and their family members before, during and after their interaction with the Royal Commission.
+The Department of Social Services continues to fund Royal Commission support services in every state and territory to provide counselling, support and case management for individuals and their family members before, during and after their interaction with the Royal Commission.
 A complete list of support services can be found on the Royal Commission into Institutional Responses to Child Sexual Abuse website.